 3. Jebao SCP-120 Sine Cross Flow Pump WaveMaker

 Jebao SCP-120 Sine Cross Flow Pump Wavemaker with Controller is one of the models of the SCP series.
-It is a relatively new model, but it receives admiration from the users quickly and is reflected in the start rating.
+It is a relatively new model, but it quickly receives admiration from the users and is reflected in the start rating.

 This wavemaker is perfect for producing waves like a semi-fast-flowing river.

-Operability: With Crossflow technology, the flow returns to pump directly 360 degree & Bluetooth wireless connection allows two pumps to alternate flow.
+Operability: With Crossflow technology, the flow returns to pump directly 360 degrees & Bluetooth wireless connection allows two pumps to alternate flow.
 Pumps can be controlled on master and slave mechanisms.
 One single pump unit can easily create good waves in a 120-gallon tank.
 For a larger tank, you may need more than one.